Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-stake.md

 ### Send AVAX

-Now you can send the AVAX from your Avalanche wallet to your Metamask wallet.
+Now you can send the AVAX from your Avalanche wallet to your MetaMask wallet.

 1. Select "**Send**"

 2. Select "**C Contract**" as the Source Chain

-3. Enter your Metamask wallet address by copying and pasting it into the **To Address** field on your Avalanche wallet.
+3. Enter your MetaMask wallet address by copying and pasting it into the **To Address** field on your Avalanche wallet.

 4. Confirm, and finalize the transaction.